ElecAS

 When is short-circuit thermal withstand the limiting factor?

-Short-circuit withstand tends to govern when prospective fault currents are high (close to the supply transformer or downstream of a large on-site substation) and the upstream protection has a relatively slow clearing time.
+- Short-circuit withstand tends to govern when prospective fault currents are high (close to the supply transformer or downstream of a large on-site substation) and the upstream protection has a relatively slow clearing time.
 The calculator’s Source Fault Current field carries the prospective Isc at the location of the cable, and Fault Clearing Time is the duration the protection takes to interrupt that fault — typical presets are about 10 ms for an HRC fuse, 20 ms for a current-limiting MCB, 40 ms for a standard MCCB, 80 ms for an electronic-trip MCCB and 100 ms for an ACB.
-The check is the adiabatic equation I²t ≤ k²S² on both the active and the earth conductor, with k from Table 52: 115 for copper PVC, 143 for copper XLPE/elastomer, 76 for aluminium PVC and 94 for aluminium XLPE.
+The check is the adiabatic equation I²t ≤ k²S² on both the active and the earth conductor (the earth is checked for a fault at both ends of the run), with k from AS/NZS 3008.1.1:2025 Table 5.1: 111.2 for copper PVC (≤300 mm²; 98.5 above), 142.9 for copper 90 °C XLPE/elastomer, 131.8 for the copper 110 °C classes, 73.7 for aluminium PVC and 94.6 for aluminium XLPE.

 How does the calculator check earth-fault loop impedance under AS/NZS 3000?

-The calculator follows the simplified resistance method in AS/NZS 3000 Appendix B4.5.
-The cable contribution is Zint = ((Ra + Re) × L) / 1000, where Ra is the active conductor resistance and Re the earth conductor resistance per kilometre at operating temperature, and L is the route length in metres.
-The total loop impedance is Zs = Ze + Zint, with Ze the external impedance of the supply (default 0.35 Ω for residential or 0.02 Ω for an on-site substation).
+- The calculator implements the AS/NZS 3000 Appendix B4 earth-fault loop framework using the full cable impedance: Zint = √((R_loop·L)² + (X_loop·L)²) / 1000, where R_loop and X_loop sum the active and earth conductor values per kilometre at operating temperature (on small cables this reduces to the familiar resistance-only method).
+The total loop impedance is Zs = Ze + Zint, with Ze the external impedance of the supply (presets from 0.02 Ω at an on-site substation MSB to 0.35 Ω at a residential final circuit).
 The pass condition is Zs ≤ U₀ / Ia with U₀ = 230 V and Ia from the linked Schneider Electric breaker database — Im for MCBs and thermal-magnetic MCCBs, Ii for electronic-trip MCCBs and ACBs, with a generic fuse fallback.
 The disconnection time required by Cl.
 5.7.2 is 0.4 s for socket outlets up to 63 A and portable equipment, and 5 s for fixed and distribution circuits.

 What size earth conductor do I need?

-The minimum copper protective earthing conductor comes from AS/NZS 3000 Table 5.1.
-The calculator’s Earth Conductor selector defaults to Auto and applies the table directly: 1, 1.5 and 2.5 mm² actives keep an earth equal to the active; from 4 to 10 mm² the earth steps down (a 6 mm² active resolves to 2.5 mm² earth, a 10 mm² active to 4 mm² earth); from 16 mm² upwards the earth is roughly half the active CSA rounded to the next standard size (50 → 25 mm², 95 → 50 mm², 240 → 120 mm²) with the earth capped at 120 mm² up to a 630 mm² active.
-Above 630 mm² the rule shifts to 25%.
-Aluminium actives step up one size.
-Table 5.1 is only the minimum — the earth still has to pass the adiabatic check I²t ≤ k²S², which the calculator runs automatically and escalates the size if it fails.
+- The minimum copper protective earthing conductor comes from AS/NZS 3000 Table 5.1.
+The calculator’s Earth Conductor selector defaults to Auto and follows the table: 1, 1.5 and 2.5 mm² actives keep an earth equal to the active; from 4 to 10 mm² the earth steps down (4 and 6 mm² actives resolve to 2.5 mm² earth, a 10 mm² active to 4 mm²); from 16 mm² upwards the earth is roughly half the active CSA (50 → 16 mm², 95 → 25 mm², 150 → 50 mm², 240 → 95 mm²).
+Table 5.1 caps the copper earth at 120 mm² for 400–630 mm² actives (25% of the active above 630 mm²); the calculator keeps the half-size convention there, which exceeds that minimum.
+With aluminium actives Table 5.1 permits a smaller copper earth at the same active size.
+Table 5.1 is only the minimum — the earth still has to pass the adiabatic check I²t ≤ k²S² at both ends of the run and the Zs loop check, which the calculator runs automatically, upsizing the earth (never beyond the active size) if needed.

 What is the smallest cable allowed under AS/NZS 3000?